 Fundraising is constant, with some brilliant initiatives, including retail and tourist outlets being encouraged to display posters in their establishment, giving their customers the option of adding an additional $1 (bds) to their bill in support of the Arks valuable work.

-If visiting Barbados, please look out for these posters, make your donation and rest assured your money will be well spent on raising awareness of the needs of the otherwise unwanted animals on the island
+If visiting Barbados, please look out for these posters, make your donation and rest assured the Ark will be spending wisely your money on raising awareness of the needs of the otherwise unwanted animals on the Island.